kobozo/python-nginx/CONTRIBUTING.md

 ## Setting up your development environment

-Since `kobozo-nginx` has very little to do beyond programming and testing, the following should be enough for 95% of all contributors:
+Since `kobozo-crossplane` has very little to do beyond programming and testing, the following should be enough for 95% of all contributors:

 1. A working Git or GitHub Desktop installation